Halitosis (Bad Breath) Treatments

 - A health condition that could range from respiratory infections to diabetes or organ disorders.

 The specific treatment for bad breath will depend on the cause of the halitosis.
 If we treat the cause, we get rid of the symptom, which is the bad breath.

 If the cause is poor oral health care or extensive plaque and tartar, we’ll treat it in our office with a thorough cleaning as well as consulting with you on steps you can take at home to maintain good oral health between visits.

 For halitosis caused by gum disease, we’ll treat that as well or possibly refer you to a periodontist.
-A periodontal cleaning will help reduce the inflammation in the gumline and may also solve the bad breath problem.
+A periodontal cleaning [links to: periodontal treatment page] will help reduce the inflammation in the gumline and may also solve the bad breath problem.